hideyukiinada/transfer-learning/readme.md

 ## Problem statement
 Imagine you are a machine learning engineer working for a photo sharing website.
-One morning, your manager comes to you and asks you to develop a feature that classifies food images into categories so that your company's website can show a restaurant nearby that serves food in that category of the photo on the page.
-This would raise an ad revenue from restaurants.
-Here is the mock up of the page that the manager showed you:
+One morning, your manager comes to you and asks you to develop a feature that classifies food images into categories so that your company's website can show nearby restaurants that serve food in the category of the photo on the page.
+This would raise ad revenue from restaurants.
+Here is a mock up of the page that the manager showed you:

 <img src="assets/images/burger.png" width="400px" align="middle">